RWS/studio-api-docs/articles/hints_tips/Update_Plugins/how_to_update_plugins_to_trados_studio_2022_sr2.md

 Unfortunately, this will introduce breaking changes for plugin and project automation integrations with the Terminology provider API.
 The following are a list of changes and known issues to consider when updating your plugin to be compatible with <var:ProductNameWithEdition> SR2

-# Terminology Provider API
+## Terminology Provider API

-Make reference to the [release notes](http://localhost:8080/apiconcepts/releasenotes/tradosstudio2022sr2.html) for <var:ProductNameWithEdition> SR2 when updating your plugin integrations with the Terminology Provider API.
+Make reference to the [release notes](https://developers.rws.com/studio-api-docs/apiconcepts/releasenotes/tradosstudio2022sr2.html) for <var:ProductNameWithEdition> SR2 when updating your plugin integrations with the Terminology Provider API.
 It includes all of the API changes that will facilitate better management, customization, and extensibility of terminology providers, providing more flexibility and control for developers and users.
 - **Removed Classes and Interfaces**: Several classes and interfaces have been removed, such as _AbstractTerminologyProvider_, _IDefinition_, _IDefinitionLanguage_, and others.
 - **Updated Classes**: Major changes include the Definition class, _Entry_, _EntryField_, _EntryLanguage_, and others.
 These updates involve changes in property types, constructors, and interfaces.
-- **TerminologyProviderManager**: Now implements ITerminologyProviderManager, offering new methods for managing terminology providers, such as _RemoveTerminologyProvider_.
+- **TerminologyProviderManager**: Now implements _ITerminologyProviderManager_, offering new methods for managing terminology providers, such as _RemoveTerminologyProvider_.
 - **ITerminologyProvider Updates**: The _ITerminologyProvider_ interface has several new properties and methods for managing active filters, initialization, and more.
 The type of returned values for methods like _GetEntry_ and _Search_ has changed.
 - **New Interfaces**: Several new interfaces have been added, including _ITerminologyProviderManager_, _ITerminologyProviderWinFormsUIWithCreate_, and _ITerminologyProviderWinFormsUIWithEdit_.